jtsteinbach/vox/README.md

 ### Encryption
 - Plaintext is XORed with the derived keystream
-- Equivalent to a stream cipher under correct keystream usage
+- Equivalent to a stream cipher

 ---